cookieofcode/LabAssistVision/README.md

 ## Overview

-*Lab Vision* provides a showcase for markerless tracking in pharmaceutical laboratories using the [Microsoft HoloLens 2](https://www.microsoft.com/de-de/hololens/hardware).
+*Lab Assist Vision* provides a showcase for markerless tracking in pharmaceutical laboratories using the [Microsoft HoloLens 2](https://www.microsoft.com/de-de/hololens/hardware).
 Using the voice command *"Detect,"* objects are recognized by a cloud service to initialize markerless tracking on the device.
 The tracked laboratory items can be confirmed by eye gaze and the voice command *"Okay"* to change the tooltip color.

 [![Image of demonstration not loaded yet.
 See the demonstration video below.](./teaser.gif)](https://youtu.be/-usFovY6nD8)